AnnMarieW/dash-app-gallery/README.md

 Add an image of the app in the `assets/` folder.
 Make the image filename the same name as the source code filename.
-For example, if the file name is `3d-scatter-plots.py`, then the image filename should be `3d-scatter-plots.pgn`  (or whatever image file extension you are using)
+For example, if the file name is `3d-scatter-plots.py`, then the image filename should be `3d-scatter-plots.png`  (or whatever image file extension you are using)

 The `pages/` plugin will automatically use this image to create the meta tags.
 This image will also be used in the card grid on the home page.
-If no image is provided, then it will default to  `app.pgn` .
+If no image is provided, then it will default to  `app.png` .

 ### Unique IDs
 If you are creating/adjusting examples, you need to make sure that every id is unique otherwise the callbacks will not work.